mateuszjurewicz/notes_public/notes/English Vocabulary.md

 having or showing keen mental discernment and good judgement, far-sighted, shrewd, wise.
 Note the difference in pronunciation between adjective and noun.
 - `sashay`
 to walk in an ostentatious manner, often with exaggerated hip and shoulder movements.
+- `scathing`
+severly critical of something, witheringly scornful.
+E.g. of an indictment or an attack.
 - `scurrilous`
 expressed in a vulgar or coarse manner.
 Sometimes also slanderous, defamatory.
 - `self-possessed`